Autumn Table

 Settings – Save and Load Presets

-The Save and Load icons found within the settings can be used to write your current view to a plain text file and then load it back into the application.
+The save and load options in the File menu can be used to write your current view to a plain text file and then load it back into the application.
 This works well for quickly swapping between arrangements.

 Settings – Note Names

-As well as the default English note names it is possible to change over the notes to either used fixed do solfège (Do, Re, Mi...) or to use relative names (relative Do or as numerals).
-Please note that relative names require a scale preset to be loaded (as this is what they will be relative to) and otherwise the notes will not display.
+As well as the default English note names it is possible to change over the notes to either used fixed do solfège (Do, Re, Mi...) or to use names to the scale (such as degrees or movable do).

 Settings – Changing the Application Colours